keolo/keolo-com/content/tutorials/how-to-build-an-ehr/_index.md

 This is a series on how to build an Electronic Health Records (EHR) System.

-In this tutorial we'll design and implement a vertical slice (frontend, backend, infra) of an EHR system from scratch (with enough context to understand how the pieces fit together), specifically the Appointment Scheduling feature between Patients and Practitioners.
+> In this tutorial we'll design and implement a vertical slice (frontend, backend, infra) of an EHR system from scratch (with enough context to understand how the pieces fit together), specifically the **Appointment Scheduling feature between Patients and Practitioners**.

 ## Tutorial Organization